rainydaysavings/rainy/_includes/about.md

 ## Interests
 ### Video Games
-I blame my uncle for this addiction, since he introduced me to the medium with an old Atari one christmas night.
+For many an addiction, but for those who play, a tremendously powerful medium.

 Throughout the years I've seen the industry growing and the stigma around it shrinking, I wish to be able to create experiences such as those that helped me grow and define what I am now.

+Favourites are Sly Cooper 2, MGS: Peace Walker and GTA: Vice City.

 ### Music
 Progressive, industrial and experimental.

-Was able to see God Speed You Black Emperor! live, it was by a long shot, the best concert I ever gone to.
+Go and listen to God Speed You Black Emperor!.

 ### Movies
 Anything ridiculously bad.
-Watching funny bad movies has become something of a ritual between me and friends.

 ### GNU/Linux
 Sometimes I feel I spend more time perfecting my workflow than really working.